bob123456678/TrainControl/Readme.md

         - Added an edit button to each layout page; this automatically opens the editor
         - A basic starting layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
         - Added button to the Tools tab to initialize an empty layout on demand
-    - The edge deletion option in the graph UI right-click menu will now prompt for an edge rather than listing all edges
-    - Improved semi-autonomous operation UI (larger fonts, less scrolling)
-    - Added option to hide all inactive points from the graph UI
-    - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive
+    - Track diagram improvements
+        - Added basic support for page links (pfeil) which change the active diagram page when clicked
         - Updated overpass track diagram icons
         - Added a button to revert to the CS2 layout when currently using a local layout
         - Fixed UI errors when TrainControl was run without a layout
         - Fixed bug where empty rows/columns in layouts were not rendered correctly
     - Fixed bug where orphan feedback IDs could become undeletable in TrainControl's database

 * v1.10.11 [10/15/23]